-Serbia mining: Extracted raw materials can be exported with new mining law28.
-December 2015. / Mining
+Serbia mining: Extracted raw materials can be exported with new mining law, Mining

 The new Mining Law is expected to make the legal framework for attraction of new foreign investment.
 Ministry of mining predicts that the new law will trigger opening of five new mining exploration projects that will bring investment of five billion dollars.

 The discovery of some of the largest gold and copper deposits in our country in the past have led Serbia to better consider the utilization of its mineral wealth and attracting heavy investment of five billion dollars.
 The Ministry of Energy and Mining, amendments to the Mining Law are in the preparation, which should make a radical turn in this sector of Serbia industry.